 Jan-Ake Westin became Director in 2013, taking the chorus to First Place and Second Place (small chorus), and earned Most-Improved Chorus Award in 2016.

 Hannah Barton joined as Co-Director in 2018.
 Under the co-direction of Jan-Ake and Hannah, Ontario Heartland broke through into the top five for the first time, earning a fourth-place overall finish.

 Hannah took the chorus forward as sole director in 2019 when Ontario Heartland Chorus again placed fourth overall and won the small chorus division.

-The year 2019 welcomed two changes: Leila Brown joined as Assistant Director in June; and the chorus name was changed to The Heartland Singers in November.
+The year 2019 also welcomed two changes: Leila Brown joined as Assistant Director in June; and the chorus name was changed to The Heartland Singers in November.